 - Given the opportunity to hear and respond to the gospel message

 One of the best aspects of working with local churches in the developing world is that while your sponsored child’s time in the program will eventually end, the relationships they’ve built with their local church and their mentors don’t need to.
-They can continue to be surrounded and supported by people who love them as they begin to seek employment or study.
+They can continue to be surrounded and supported by people who love them as they seek employment or further study.

 The family has moved out of the area